Salingo/salingo.github.io/index.md

 * * *

 ## Activities
+○ 2021/11/19<br>
+  Passed the oral defense of my Ph.D. dissertation.

 ○ 2021/06/21<br>
   Won the honor of Outstanding Student of Guangdong Province.

 ○ 2019/11/28<br>
-  Attend SIGGRAPH Asia 2019 in Brisbane and present the paper "_RPM-Net: Recurrent Prediction of Motion and Parts from Point Cloud_".
+  Attended SIGGRAPH Asia 2019 in Brisbane and present the paper "_RPM-Net: Recurrent Prediction of Motion and Parts from Point Cloud_".

 ○ 2019/07/21<br>
-  Visit [Smart Geometry Processing Group](https://geometry.cs.ucl.ac.uk) of University Colledge London for 3 months.
+  Visited [Smart Geometry Processing Group](https://geometry.cs.ucl.ac.uk) of University Colledge London for 3 months.

 ○ 2018/08/16<br>
-  Attend SIGGRAPH 2018 in Vancouver and present the paper "_Predictive and Generative Neural Networks for Object Functionality_".
+  Attended SIGGRAPH 2018 in Vancouver and presented the paper "_Predictive and Generative Neural Networks for Object Functionality_".

 ○ 2017/11/25<br>
-  Attend SIGGRAPH Asia 2017 in Bangkok.
+  Attended SIGGRAPH Asia 2017 in Bangkok.

 ○ 2017/07/27<br>
-  Attend SIGGRAPH 2017 in Los Angeles as [Student Volunteer](http://s2017.siggraph.org/student-volunteers.html).
+  Attended SIGGRAPH 2017 in Los Angeles as [Student Volunteer](http://s2017.siggraph.org/student-volunteers.html).

 ○ 2016/12/05<br>
-  Attend SIGGRAPH Asia 2016 in Macao.
+  Attended SIGGRAPH Asia 2016 in Macao.